-Excited to dive into urban container gardening but feeling a bit lost on how to kick things off?
-No worries if you’re short on space or rocking an apartment—gardening is still possible!
+No worries if you’re short on space or rocking an apartment—gardening in an urban environment is still possible!
 This guide has got your back, breaking down the steps to get your container garden rolling and transform even the tiniest spots into lush, green retreats.

-When scouting the perfect spot for your container garden, start by taking a look at the available light levels, making sure they match your chosen plants’ needs.
+When scouting the perfect spot for your container garden, start by assessing your location and taking a look at the available light levels to determine which plants will perform best in these areas.
 Some like a full 6–8 hour sunbathing session, while others are okay with a bit of shade.

 Then, decide if you’re going to keep your container indoors or outdoors!
 This will depend on the types of plants you get.

 - Indoor locations: Windowsills and sunny indoor areas